ozbek/Pursenal/README.md

 <img alt="Screenshot 1" src="promo-images/1.png" width="500px">

-**Pursenal** is a free and open source cash register app built using Flutter.
+**Pursenal** is a free and open source money management app built using Flutter.
 Designed for both personal and business finance management, Pursenal helps you track expenses, income, and budgets with ease—across multiple profiles, currencies, and platforms.

 ## Features